Out of Character (OOC):

 Benefits: The primary application of jade is to purify the fallen world of Abyssal corruption.
 When used as a channel for Supernal magic as a dedicated magical tool, it reduces the paradox of any spells cast through it by -2.
 This can reduce the paradox dice pool to zero, at which point no chance die is rolled, as it perfectly purifies the supernal energy.
 Additionally, if the magic drawn through it is of the specific Arcana (listed under Purifies) that follows the productive cycle of elements, as shown below, the caster may choose to further reduce the paradox of the spell by its potency.
 However, each time a piece of jade is used in this manner, it reduces the potency by one, until it becomes a piece of inert green jade at potency zero.

-Attuned Jade also offers a passive benefit beyond absolving paradox; it provides its bearer a minor protection against the gross emanations of its controlling elemental realm
+Attuned Jade also offers a passive benefit beyond absolving paradox; it provides its bearer a minor protection against the gross emanations of its controlling elemental realm (+1 to resistance against the Gross Arcana of its listed Path).

-These benefits do not stack the more pieces of jade a bearer has attuned.
+stack the more pieces of jade a bearer has attuned.

 Color